 Collect evidence on the challenges and opportunities associated with the consumption of low carbon hydrogen in Ireland.

 The call for evidence below is divided into 4 sections addressing the future policy and roles of hydrogen as per above.
+The responses to each of the questions below can be filled into this document and the completed document should be returned by e-mail to info@ierc.ie.

 Responses need not cover all sections or even an entire section.
 This is a broad call for evidence, and we acknowledge that not all stakeholders will have time or expertise to complete all sections.

 About IERC